 6. Can your nonprofit change the platform if needed?

-Your platform should be able to adapt to the changes that you need make.
-For instance, your online fundraising platform should be flexible enough to accommodate any new fundraisers you decided to launch, like a:
+Your platform should be able to adapt to the changes that you need to make.
+For instance, your online platform should be flexible enough to accommodate any new fundraisers you decided to launch, like a:

 - Capital Campaign – These large-scale fundraisers need many large and small contributions.
 You need a platform that can adapt to a campaign that could last a few years.